 By Road: Kailash Temple is situated near the village of Ellora, 30 km from Aurangabad.
 Autos and buses are available from Central bus stop, Aurangabad.

-By Train: The nearest railway stations are Aurangabad and Jalgaon.
+By Air: The closest Airport is located at Aurangabad.By Train: The nearest railway stations are Aurangabad and Jalgaon.